glynnbird/couchwarehouse/README.md

 ## Accessing the data warehouse

-Simply run the `sqlite3` command-line tool which may be pre-installed on your computer, otherwise [download here](https://www.sqlite.org/download.html).
+In another terminal, simply run the `sqlite3` command-line tool (which may be pre-installed on your computer, otherwise [download here](https://www.sqlite.org/download.html)).

 ```sh
 $ sqlite3 couchwarehouse.sqlite